slac207/cs207project/tsbtreedb/README.md

 **What:**
 A Database class DBDB that implements a simple key/value database.
-It let's you associate a key with a value, and store that association on disk for later retrieval.
+It lets you associate a key with a value, and store that association on disk for later retrieval.